acend/kubernetes-basics-training/content/en/docs/additional-concepts/hpa/_index.md

 {{< readfile file="/content/en/docs/additional-concepts/hpa/hpa.yaml" code="true" lang="yaml" >}}

-Apply all those files with `{{% param cliToolName %}} apply -f ...`
+Apply all those files with `cat *hpa.yaml | {{% param cliToolName %}} apply -f -`

 ## {{% task %}} Trigger the HPA

-To see our HPA in action, lets generate some traffic on our hpa-demo-deployment.
-We use a simple while loop with a `wget` call to our `hpa-demo-deployment` service:
+To see our HPA in action, lets generate some traffic on our hpa-demo-deployment in a seperate terminal: We use a simple while loop with a `wget` call to our `hpa-demo-deployment` service:

 ```bash
 {{% param cliToolName %}}  run -i --tty load-generator --rm --image=busybox --restart=Never --namespace <namespace> -- /bin/sh -c "while sleep 0.01; do wget -q -O- http://hpa-demo-deployment; done"